Mother of God Community: The Word Among Us

-As the Community grew new methods of evangelisation were explored.
+As the Community grew new methods of evangelization were explored.
 The first edition of The Word Among Us, a monthly Christian magazine, was published in December 1981 by members of the Mother of God Community who hand stapled the first copies together.
 The magazine gradually grew and was eventually translated into several languages and distributed worldwide.

 The original format of the magazine was simple.
 It consisted of feature articles and daily meditations based upon the readings of the day in the Catholic Church.
 Articles and meditations were originally written by members of the Mother of God Community.
 It also carried, at one time, the Imprimatur from the Archdiocese of Washington which increased its appeal to its predominantly Roman Catholic audience.
 After the reorganization of the Mother of God Community in 1996, offices were moved to Frederick County, Maryland and into the boundaries of the Archdiocese of Baltimore.